 The downsides of being an indoor cat

 Despite the benefits, indoor cats face some risks too.
 I.e., a less active lifestyle (and less stimulation overall).
-Which, over time, could lead to health issues or even depression in indoor cats.
+Which, over time, could lead to health issues. – both physical and mental.

 Cats who don’t have outdoor access will typically have fewer opportunities to explore, play, roam and engage in their natural cat activities.
 Which means, if they’re cooped up indoors all day, they’re likely to experience: